The Social Model of Disability

 “Life isn’t harder [for my daughter] because she’s suffering, life is harder because the facilities for her to have the same choices in life are not always there.”
 Rosalind, parent.

 In the social model of disability, Disabled people are seen as being disabled not by their impairments (such as blindness or autism) but by society’s failure to take their needs into account.
-Being Disabled is part of the normal spectrum of human life, and society must adapt to include Disabled people.
+Being Disabled is part of the normal spectrum of human life, and society must expect and include Disabled people.

 For example if a wheelchair user can’t get into a building, the social model would state that the problem is that there is no ramp, not that the person is using a wheelchair.